geohackweek/raster/_episodes/02-rasterconcepts.md

 * **Coordinate Reference System** or "CRS".
 This specifies the mathematical model of the earth the image assumes.
-* **Affine Geotransformation** This dicates the size, tilt and layout of the raster's pixels.
-Defining this for the whole image allows the image's pixels to be referenced by local indices rather than global coordinates, and answers questions such as:
+* **Affine Geotransformation** This dictates the size, tilt and layout of the raster's pixels.
+Defining this for the whole image allows the image's pixels to be referenced by a local array index rather than global coordinates, and answers questions such as:
     * How much area does a given pixel cover?
     * Given the CRS, what is the origin?
-    * In what direction does the raster "grow" as pixel indices increas?
+    * In what direction does the raster "grow" as pixel indices increase?

 Spatially-aware applications are careful to interpret this metadata appropriately.
-If we aren't careful (or are using a raster-editing application that ignores spatial information), we can accidentlly strip this spatial metadata.
+If we aren't careful (or are using a raster-editing application that ignores spatial information), we can accidentally strip this spatial metadata.
 Photoshop, for example, can edit GeoTiffs, but we'll lose the embedded CRS and geotransform!